 Confluence Writing Awards

 Each year the AGLSP Board, in cooperation with the Editorial Board of Confluence, highlights the quality of student work produced in member programs by awarding the Excellence in Interdisciplinary Writing award and the Excellence in Creative Writing award.
-The first award celebrates interdisciplinary inquiry as the central intellectual practice of Graduate Liberal Studies and critical writing as a foundational tool of graduate study, whereas the second award celebrates creative writing as a form of inquiry, art, and expression.
+The first award celebrates interdisciplinary inquiry as the central intellectual practice of Graduate Liberal Studies and critical writing as a foundational tool of graduate study, and is given to a carefully-researched and well-crafted critical essay that makes exemplary use of interdisciplinary tools in order to engage a general educated audience.
+The second award celebrates creative writing as a form of inquiry, art, and expression, and is given to an exemplary single piece in any of the genres of creative writing, such as short story, personal essay, creative nonfiction, or poetry.
 Each award may be given to any current student or recent graduate (up to one-year post-graduation) of an AGLSP institutional member program in good standing.

-The 2017 Call for Nominations is now open – all nominations must be received by February 28, 2017.
-Click here for the 2017 Call for Nominations flyer.
+The 2018 Call for Nominations is now open – all nominations must be received by August 1, 2018.

-The Interdisciplinary Writing Award winner is Claire Schwartz, of Dominican University of California, for her essay “Saving a Bit of Beauty for the World: Retelling the Story of Rose Valland,” and the Creative Writing Award winner is Molly Gamble, of Dominican University of California, for her story “Going Gray.”
-The award-winning submissions have both been published in the Fall 2016 issue of Confluence, and they may be read online here and here.
+The Interdisciplinary Writing Award winner is Mark Pettibone, of Reed College, for his essay “Ineluctable Modality of the Empathetic: Extra-Linguistic Empathy in Joyce's Ulysses,” and the Creative Writing Award winner is Richard Rejino, of Southern Methodist University, for his story “Water for the Harvest.”
+The award-winning submissions have both been published in the Fall 2017 issue of Confluence, and they may be read online here and here.
 Congratulations to both writers for their excellent work!